 An apple a day can keep your claustrophobia away.
 According to Dr. Alan Hirsch of the Smell & Taste Treatment and Research Center in Chicago, smelling a green apple can change your perception of space, making spaces feel larger than they really are.
-The 1995 study also found that cucumbers have a similar effect and that the smell of barbecue smoke has an opposite effect.
+Hirsch conducted a 1995 study on the subject, which also found that cucumbers have a similar effect and that the smell of barbecue smoke has an opposite effect.

 Basking in the morning sun helps with weight loss.

-Spending your mornings in the sun could be the first step to your weight loss plan.
-A 2014 study from Northwestern University Feinberg School of Medicine found that exposure to morning sunlight has a positive effect on body mass index (BMI).
+Spending your mornings in the sun should be the first step to your weight loss plan.
+A 2014 study published in the journal PLoS One found that exposure to morning sunlight has a positive effect on body mass index (BMI).
 Just 20 to 30 minutes of natural light—even on a not-so-sunny day—is enough to impact BMI.
-That’s because without sufficient light, the body may have trouble regulating metabolism, which can eventually cause of weight gain.
+That’s because, without sufficient light, the body may have trouble regulating metabolism, which can eventually cause weight gain.